 Welcome to the St. Louis National Charity Horse Show

-Since 1856, the St. Louis National Charity Horse Show has brought together thousands of the best equestrians and equines to compete in one of the nation’s greatest horse shows.
-This spectacular attraction runs from late August through September annually.
-The event benefits two of the region’s premier animal charities: TREEHouse of Greater St. Louis and Stray Rescue of St. Louis.
-Below, find all your need-to-know information about the show.
+Since 1856, the St. Louis National Charity Horse Show has brought together thousands of the best equestrians and horses to compete in this historic, prestigious horse show.
+The two-week show takes place each year in September.
+The event benefits two of the region’s charities: TREEHouse of Greater St. Louis and Stray Rescue of St. Louis.

 The First Horse Show West of the Mississippi